 Is it Worth it to YOU?

 For some people, paying big bucks to get their hair cut (and colored, styled, etc) at the salon is worth every penny.
+It’s their form of self-care.
 That’s fine!
-We all have things that we’re willing to give up and things we just won’t sacrifice.
-If you are trying to find ways to cut costs in order to reach financial goals, cutting your family’s hair at home is a great way to save money.
+We all have things that we’re willing to give up and things we just don’t want to sacrifice.
+If you are trying to find ways to reduce your spending in order to reach your financial goals, cutting your family’s hair at home is a great way to save money.

 How About You?

 - How much and how often do you pay for haircuts?

 - Do you (or have you) cut your family’s hair to save money?